 Chris Suellentrop is a video game critic for The New York Times, where he is a freelance contributor.
 Previously at the Times, he was the political editor for The New York Times Magazine, where he assigned and edited Mark Leibovich's profile of Mike Allen, which won the National Magazine Award for profile writing in 2011.
 He founded "The Opinionator" blog in 2006, making him the first person paid by the Times only to blog, for what that's worth.
 He also worked as a staff editor for the Op-Ed page.

 He has written feature articles for The New York Times Magazine, Wired, New York, Legal Affairs, Radar (2.0), and The Wilson Quarterly.

-His essays, reviews, and columns have appeared in, among other publications, The New York Times Book Review, Rolling Stone, Grantland, NewYorker.com, The Washington Post, The Los Angeles Times, The New York Observer, and Washington Monthly.
+His essays, reviews, and columns have appeared in, among other publications, The New York Times Book Review, Grantland, NewYorker.com, The Washington Post, The Los Angeles Times, The Boston Globe, Rolling Stone, The New York Observer, and Washington Monthly.

 He graduated from Tulane University and the Missouri School of Journalism.
-He was born in Louisiana, grew up in Kansas, and lives in New York with his wife and two daughters.
+He was born in Louisiana, grew up in Kansas, and lives in Rhode Island with his wife and two daughters.